-- A. Casing: The well casing shall be two inches in diameter stainless steel (304 or 316) Schedule 40 pipe, flush-thread, screw joint (no glue or solvents); polytetrafluorethylene (PTFE, such as Teflon) tape or O-rings in the joints; no collar couplings. - B. Screen: The screen shall be stainless steel (304 or 316) compatible with the casing, two inch Schedule 40 pipe, flush-thread, screw joint (no glue or solvents); polytetrafluorethylene (PTFE, such as Teflon) tape or O-rings in the joints; no collar couplings. - C. Filter Pack: The filter pack, placed between the screen and the well bore, shall consist of prepackaged, inert, clean silica sand or glass beads.
-The filter pack should have a uniformity coefficient less than 2.5. - D. Bentonite: Bentonite powder (for casing seal) and coarse-grain sodium bentonite, bentonite chips, or bentonite pellets (for annular seal). - E. Other requirements per the NMED (Order on Consent).
+- A. Casing: The well casing shall be two to four inches in diameter; National Science Foundation-certified polyvinyl chloride (PVC) Schedule 40 pipe, flush-thread, screw joint (no glue or solvents); polytetrafluorethylene (PTFE, such as Teflon) tape or O-rings in the joints; no collar couplings. - B. Screen: The screen shall be compatible with the casing, generally be of the same material, two to four inches in diameter; National Science Foundation-certified polyvinyl chloride (PVC) Schedule 40 pipe, flush-thread, screw joint (no glue or solvents); polytetrafluorethylene (PTFE, such as Teflon) tape or O-rings in the joints; no collar couplings. - C. Filter Pack: The filter pack, placed between the screen and the well bore, shall consist of prepackaged, inert, clean silica sand or glass beads.
+The filter pack should have a uniformity coefficient less than 2.5. - D. Bentonite: Bentonite powder (for casing seal) and coarse-grain sodium bentonite, bentonite chips, or bentonite pellets (for annular seal).